“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 This is bravado, the noblest form of bullshit.
 When I was a kid, my mom was home to me.
 Now home is my husband, whether I like it or not, and whatever dog we have at the moment.
 Also a few dear friends, a few hangouts from grad school days, and oddly enough, London.
 Which is not my favorite city, yet I felt instantly at home there.

 In grad school, I was briefly engaged to a guy who informed me that we would have to live by an ocean.
 In fairness, he had grown up in the Philippines, surrounded by ocean.
-But I did not need to live by a soybean field.
+But I had no need to live by a soybean field.

 One cannot steer the homing instinct; it finds affinity wherever it chooses.

 At the time, I thought my boyfriend homesick and petulant; today, I know how tightly our brains braid place into identity.
 In harsh, bleak northern climes, there is less of the easygoing, leisurely public joy that you find on a balmy island; it is as though the personality absorbs the weather.
 In a rainforest, one’s sense of time blurs: the seasons are hard to tease apart, and you can only see your immediate surroundings.
 On the plains, you can watch the slow approach of a storm or an enemy and prepare yourself.
-I might be indifferent to the Midwest, but its terrain and critters and wild weather have shaped my sense of the world, maybe even humbled me.
+I might be indifferent to the Midwest, but its flat green terrain, tall trees, river bluffs, and wild storms have shaped my sense of the world, maybe even humbled me.
 If I had grown up either in Paris or on a rugged island, would I have more confidence?

 A naturalist friend of mine, Dr. Susan Barker, is in love with not just her hometown but all of southwestern Illinois.
 She knows the ancient history of its rock formations and rivers; she can name its trees and wildflowers and spot its shyest wild animals.
 Once she emailed me to describe seeing, as she drove home after a trip, “an amazing golden light like none I’d ever seen.
 Never had green grass and winter wheat glowed so brightly.
 The wheat was just tall enough, and the west wind blowing just fast enough, that the field was an ocean of green waves.”